nhsconnect/gpconnect/pages/accessrecord_documents/accessrecord_documents_development_documentreference.md

   </tr>
 </table>

 URL to retrieve the document, this **MUST** be populated when the document is available.
+It is a reference to the document data i.e. the binary resource.
+URL SHALL point to the same content as found in content.attachment.data when populated.

 ### content.attachment.size ###